Resilience at work is now recognised as a defining characteristic of employees who deal well with the stresses and strains of the modern workplace.

-- Treat life as a learning process.
+- Treat problems as a learning process.
 Develop the habit of using challenges as opportunities to acquire or master skills and build achievement.

 - Avoid making a drama out of a crisis.
 Stress and change are part of life.
 How we interpret and respond to events has a big impact of how stressful we find them.

 - Celebrate your successes.
 Take time at the end of each day to review what went well and congratulate yourself.
 This trains the mind to look for success rather than dwelling on negativity and ‘failure’.

 - Develop realistic life goals for guidance and a sense of purpose.
 Do something each day to move towards them.
 Again, small is beautiful; one small step amid the chaos of a busy day will help.